mcox3406/shepherd/README.md

 ## Evaluations

 This repository does *not* contain the code to evaluate samples from ShEPhERD (e.g., evaluate their validity, RMSD upon relaxation, 3D similarity to a target structure, etc).
 All such evaluations can be found in the sister repository: https://github.com/coleygroup/shepherd-score.
-These repositories were made separate so that the functions within shepherd-score can be used for more general-purpose applications in ligand-based drug design, and for evaluating other 3D generative models besides ShEPhERD.
+These repositories were made separate so that the functions within shepherd-score can be used for more general-purpose applications in ligand-based drug design.
+We also encourage others to use shepherd-score to evaluate other 3D generative models besides ShEPhERD.

 ## License